Skip to content

 Step 2.
 Create a New Test

-Start Rapise and create a new test, choose the Basic methodology, and call it TwoDialogsRecording.
+Start Rapise and create a new test.
+Choose the Basic methodology and name it TwoDialogsRecording.
 Select JavaScript scripting mode when prompted.

 Step 3.
 Start Recording